Manuscript culture: Popular assumptions and historical revision

-Much of the recent scholarship on Late Manuscript Culture was specifically generated by Elizabeth Eisenstein, a key print culture scholar, and arguably creator of the "print culture" model.
+Much of the recent scholarship on late manuscript culture was specifically generated by Elizabeth Eisenstein, a key print culture scholar, and arguably creator of the "print culture" model.
 Eisenstein argued that the invention of the printing press eventually led to the Renaissance, and the social conditions necessary for its occurrence.
-The printing press allowed readers to free themselves from many limitations of the manuscript.
-She did not detail the state of manuscript and scribal culture in the late fourteenth and fifteenth centuries, however.
+The printing press allowed readers to free themselves from multiple limitations of the manuscript.
+She did not detail the state of manuscript and scribal culture in the late 14th and 15th centuries, however.
 She described in depth the conditions present in Germany at the time of the printing presses' invention in Mainz, and detailed the scribal culture in England and France in order to compare print culture and manuscript culture.
-She didn't describe Italian humanists in Florence and renewed religious orders of the Modern Devotion in the Low Countries and Germany.
+She did not describe Italian humanists in Florence and renewed religious orders of the Modern Devotion in the Low Countries and Germany.
 These included the Windesheim Congregation, of which Oswald de Corda was a member.
-Many medievalists, specifically Mary A. Rouse and Richard H. Rouse, responded by attempting to create a more detailed account of late manuscript culture, and defined its distinctive characteristics.
+Multiple medievalists, specifically Mary A. Rouse and Richard H. Rouse, responded by attempting to create a more detailed account of late manuscript culture, and defined its distinctive characteristics.
 This is part of the belief that changes occurred during the period that print culture scholars, such as Eisenstein, ignored.